ccIisIaIcat/quant_web_server_/README.md

 The URL is based on the web front end.
 You need to configure MySQL and some other parameters.
 See the configuration file for details

 You can now use this demo to do the following:
-1. Obtain Bianca real-time market information (limited depth order book, collection transaction, latest and best quotation, number of houses bought by the seller, etc.) and store it in local mysql
+1. Obtain Bianca real-time market information (limited depth order book, centralized transaction, latest and best quotation, number of buyers and sellers, etc.) and store it in local mysql
 2. For the preprocessing of these basic information and the extraction of order book features
-3. The visualization of a node includes the bubble chart showing the optimal quotation for buying and selling houses, the specific information of the order book, the change of the order book, and the collection of the average price of the transaction market
+3. Visualization of a node, including bubble chart showing the best buyer seller quotation, specific information of order book, change of order book, and collection of average price of transaction quotation

 These functions are implemented in the local front end (127.0.0.1:8080 by default) and can be changed in the configuration file